nellatuulikki/semantic_tree_generator_tira/documentation/progress_report_week_2.md

   - Difficulties running tests and software with same directory structure.
 Now app.py and routes are out of src directory.
 Is this ok, or should these files be under src directory?

 ### Questions
-  - Any ideas about how get the repo to CodeCov
+  - Any ideas about how to get the repo to CodeCov
   - Difficulties running tests and software with same directory structure.
 Now app.py and routes are out of src directory.
 Is this ok, or should these files be under src directory?